 As automobiles and airplanes gradually eroded rail travel railroads slowly began to bow out of the market where they could.
 By the 1960s most of the celebrated trains that had either debuted or were reintroduced in the 1930s were a mere shell of their former self.
 It was during this time that railroads were desperately looking for a way out of the passenger market.
 By 1971 this wish became reality with the creation of Amtrak, which took over most intercity rail travel operations throughout the country.

 Interestingly, though, in recent years as rail travel has become an ever more popular mode of transportation once again, the streamlining concept is making a comeback.
 New diesel locomotives designed for passenger service are now given some type of streamlined look and trains like Amtrak’s Cascades and Acelas feature sleek and beautiful designs.
-So, while the “Golden Age” of passenger railroading may never return the classic streamliner will likely always be a part of passenger rail travel.
-For more information on streamliners and a history of our country's passenger rail system please click here.
+So, while the “Golden Age” of passenger trains may never return the classic streamliner will likely always be a part of passenger rail travel.
+For more information about these trains and a history of our country's passenger rail system in its entirety please click here.